 Table of contents

-The launch of OCEN was the definitive step for India to move towards democratization of credit and financial inclusion.
+The launch of the Open Credit Enablement Network, or OCEN, was the definitive step for India to move towards democratization of credit and financial inclusion.
 But OCEN isn’t a product or a service.
 It is a set of standards.
-It needs an effective implementation to show results.
+It needs effective implementation to show results.
 Technology companies are building according to the standard and are adding the necessary functionality required to actualize OCEN’s vision.
 That’s where Embedded Finance comes in.
-Embedded Finance is an implementation of OCEN in the real world.
+Embedded Finance enables the implementation of OCEN in the real world.

 Nandan Nilekani, Global FinTech Festival, 2020

 Open Credit Enablement Network (OCEN, pronounced O-ken) is a set of open standards to facilitate the various aspects of the lending value chain.
-It creates a common language for the collaboration and partnerships between lenders and digital platforms called lending service providers (LSP’s) in OCEN parlance.
+It creates a common language for collaboration and partnerships between lenders and digital platforms, called lending service providers (LSPs) in OCEN parlance.

-OCEN is a strictly defined spec of APIs that acts as a standardizing middle layer between lenders and digital platforms.
+OCEN is a common language.
+A credit protocol infrastructure.
+It is a strictly defined spec of APIs that acts as a standardizing middle layer between lenders and digital platforms.

 Loan Service Provider (LSP)